cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 ### Data Structures

-Only one packet data type, `FungibleTokenPacketData`, which specifies the denomination, amount, sending account, receiving account, and whether the sending chain is the source of the asset, is required.
+Only one packet data type is required: `FungibleTokenPacketData`, which specifies the denomination, amount, sending account, and receiving account.

 ```typescript
 interface FungibleTokenPacketData {